About Us

 United Way Sault Ste.
 Marie & Algoma District is addressing the root causes of poverty and focusing on Helping Kids Be All Kids Can Be, Moving individuals from Poverty to Possibility and Building Strong Communities.

-To improve lives and build community by engaging individuals and mobilizing collective action.
+To improve lives and mobilize collective action

 Our History